thegenemyers/DAZZ_DB/README.md

 Builds an initial data base, or adds to an existing database, either (a) the list of .fasta files following the database name argument, or (b) the list of .fasta files in
 \<file\> if the -f option is used, or (c) entries piped from the standard input if the -i option is used.
+If the DB is being created it is established as a Sequence-DB (S-DB) otherwise its type is unchanged.
 If a faux file name, \<name\>, follows the -i option then all the input received is considered to have come from a file by the name of \<name\>.fasta by DB2fasta, otherwise it will be sent to the standard output by DB2fasta.
 The SMRT cells in a given named input (i.e. all sources other than -i without a name) can only be